Meet Florian Franziskakis: In situ Data Management Specialist joins GEO Secretariat

 What made you want to work with GEO?

 My interest in GEO lies in the global impact of its projects and initiatives.
-I think it is crucial to establish a network where environmental issues are addressed and find practical solutions including governments, UN agencies and participating organisations.
+I think it is crucial to establish a network where environmental issues are addressed and find practical solutions including governments, UN agencies and participating organizations.
 In this framework, bringing people together and centralising environmental data remains challenging but can really make a difference, especially in the context of long term objectives set by the Paris Agreement or the Sustainable Development Goals (SGDs).

 What will you be working on as part of the GEO Secretariat?